smart-on-fhir/health-cards/docs/index.md

 }
 ```

-The response is signed as a JWS with the user's DID and optionally encrypted using the lab's DID (if the request specified `id_token_encrypted_response_*`).
+The response is signed as a JWS with the user's DID and optionally encrypted using the issuer's DID (if the request specified `id_token_encrypted_response_*`).
 The latter step requires looking inside the DID Document for an encryption key, which can be used for encrypting a payload for this party.

 > TODO: Show the header for the JWE around it